keppy/keppy.github.com/index.md

 ---
 {% include JB/setup %}

-I live and work in the Seattle area.
-My clients consist of small local businesses and entrepreneurs.
+I live and work in the Seattle area--my clients consist of small local businesses and entrepreneurs.
 I love helping people make a living the way they want to.
 No matter what industry you are in, I come up with effective ways of marketing you, your products, or your services on the web.

 ## What you get when you work with me
 <ul>